keeneg/services/index.md

 # Support for services
 {: #services}

-Multiple levels of support are provided for {{site.data.keyword.Bluemix_notm}} services.
+{{site.data.keyword.Bluemix}} makes it easy for you to implement, host, and scale services and apps.
+You can focus on your application logic and application design.
 {:shortdesc}

+Multiple levels of support are provided for {{site.data.keyword.Bluemix_notm}} services.
 The following table describes the general support information for {{site.data.keyword.Bluemix_notm}} services:

 |Type	|Description	|Support details|
 |:------|:--------------|:--------------|